 - Substitute Plain yogurt or sour cream for the Greek yogurt in the recipe

-- Add in other fruit to add a variety of flavor, like raspberries or blueberries
+- Add in other fruit to add a variety of flavors, like raspberries or blueberries, or even some diced strawberries.

 Try this red currant cranberry cheesecake for another cranberry recipe.